Efrosalex/OrangeHRM-Project/README.md

 ![Alt Text](jira_screenshot)

-Screenshot from Jira showing how a Test Case looks like

 For bugs, I have created a standard description that includes: Bug Type, Severity, Steps to Reproduce, Expected Results, Actual Results and Attachments.

 Here is an example of a documented bug: